rgd01sh/Smart911-Dashboard/README.md

 - CSS
 - JavaScript

-This is a **UI/UX prototype** and not a fully functional system.
-It is intended to demonstrate how the **Smart911 Dashboard** can look and behave before integration with backend systems.
+> **Note**: This project is a **work in progress**.
+The prototype is not yet complete and is intended to demonstrate the UI/UX design.
+Backend functionality, data integrations, and real-time features are yet to be implemented.

-Feel free to clone and explore the dashboard!
+Feel free to clone and explore the current state of the dashboard!

 ## Installation:
 1. Clone the repository: